bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 The hyperboloid model also has the concept of circles.
 The simplest circle is with center at the bottom most point :math:`(0, 0, 1)`.
 The circles created with this center look like regular circles in Euclidean space of a plane parallel to the x-y plane intersecting the hyperboloid.
-This is a constant hyperbolic distance away from this bottom point all go "up" an equidistant.
+The points on this circle are a constant hyperbolic distance away from this bottom point.

 However, if we move to points centered at different locations, we get arbitrary "slices" of the hyperboloid as shown in Figure 10 as an ellipse.
 The non-Euclidean nature of